danielpeter/magma-earth/README.md

 The globe model also shows hotspot locations gathered from different sources, and plate boundaries (following Peter Bird's 2002 model) as orientation features.

-Now, enjoy the meditation :)
+Now, enjoy the meditation :earth_africa:

 ---